 This Easy Salsa Verde is perfect for chips and slices of jicama, tacos, enchiladas, burritos, Mexican lasagnas, Huevos Rancheros, Calabacitas,...the list goes on and on.

-My favorite way to make this is to grill the veggies to get some charred and smoky flavor, but flash blanching in boiling water, or quickly roasting them or broiling in the oven works great, too.
+My favorite way to make this easy salsa verde is to grill the veggies to get some charred and smoky flavor, but flash blanching in boiling water, or quickly roasting them or broiling in the oven works great, too.

-The seasonings need to be adjusted to your taste.
+Bump up the spice!
+You'll definitely want to adjust the seasonings to your taste.
 If you like it spicier, add more peppers, or more bright, add more lime.
 Smokier, add more cumin.
-A pinch of sugar can really help round out the flavors – especially if the tomatillos aren’t at their peak.
+A pinch of sugar can really help round out the flavors - especially if the tomatillos aren’t at their peak.

-Tomatillos can also be used raw, and we love them in salads and sauces without cooking them first.
+Tomatillos are so versatile!
+You can eat them raw, and we love them in salads and sauces without cooking them first.
 If I have tomatillos that are really picked at their prime, I’ll hold back a few from the grill and will blend those into the sauce completely raw.

 Note: Squeeze those limes!
 Using fresh ingredients is key, bottled lime juice will change the flavor entirely.